 Optional values are a pervasive programming pattern in OCaml.
 Since Michelson and LIGO are both inspired by OCaml, optional types are available in LIGO as well.
 Similarly, OCaml features a unit type, and LIGO features it as well.
-Both the option type and the unit types are instances of a more general kind of types: variant types (sometimes called sum types).
+Both the option type and the unit type are instances of a more general kind of types: variant types.

 unit type in Michelson or LIGO is a predefined type that

 contains only one value that carries no information.
 It is used when

 no relevant information is required or produced.
 Here is how it used.

 .
 The global variable

 so that name can be used for clarity, but the value is the same.